COSC3020/brute-force-sorting-Kodoka/README.md

 Describe your reasoning and the conclusion you've come to.
 Your reasoning is the most important part.
 Add your answer to this markdown file.

+## My Runtime Analysis

+*Runtime Complexity: My code recursively generates every permutation of the input array, so for an array of length $n$, it could feasibly generate $n!$ permutations, then for every permutation generated, it needs to check if the array is sorted by iterating through the elements of the array in with n work.
+For sufficiently large
+$n$, $n!$ is the dominant term, giving a runtime complexity of $\Theta(n!)$.

+* Best Case Input: The best case input is an already sorted array like: [1, 2, 3, 4], where all that's needed to do is verify the elements are sorted via checkIfSorted.

+* Worst Case Input: The worst case input is an array in reverse sorted order like:
+[4, 3, 2, 1], where every permutation will need to be generated before we're able to produce the properly sorted array, and verify that it's actually sorted.

+* Consequences of Randomly Generated Permutations:

 ## Sources

 Though I didn't end up using anything from this source, I found it while